seqan/sharg-parser/doc/tutorial/parser/index.md

 ## Required options {#section_required_option}

 There is a flaw in the example application we have programmed in assignment 4, did you notice?
-You can make it misbehave by not giving it any option `-s` (which is technically correct for the sharg::argument_parser because a list may be empty).
+You can make it misbehave by not giving it any option `-s` (which is technically correct for the sharg::parser because a list may be empty).
 You could of course handle this in the program itself by checking whether the vector `seasons` is empty, but since supplying no season is not expected we can force the user to supply the option at least once by **declaring an option as required**.